yuv1kun/connect-food/README.md

 - [ ] Build core API endpoints - Starting with donation management
 - [ ] Integrate maps service - For location features
 - [ ] Add real-time features - Status updates and tracking

+## Database Setup

+Run the SQL file in `supabase/migrations/0001_create_profiles.sql` on your Supabase project to create the `profiles` table used for storing user details and roles.